We may earn a commission for purchases through links on our site. Learn more

 If you’re okay with removing your passcode protection, here’s how to do so.

-1. Open Settings app on your iPhone.
+1. Open Settings app on your iPhone (or iPad).

 3. Enter your current passcode.